UAE's Ruya adds cryptocurrencies to investment platform

-As reported by Zawya, Christoph Koster, ruya’s chief executive, said the bank aims to empower customers to participate in the digital economy sustainably and responsibly.
-He also added that all listed virtual assets meet the institution’s Shariah-compliance standards.
+The bank aims to empower customers to sustainably participate in the digital economy, said Ruya's chief executive, Christoph Koster.
+All listed virtual assets meet the institution’s Shariah-compliance standards.

 The launch comes amid rapid growth in the UAE’s digital-asset sector.
-From July 2023 to June 2024, the country received more than $30 billion in virtual-asset inflows, a 42% increase that far outpaced the Middle East and North Africa average of 11.7% according to industry data, as per Zawya.
+The country received more than $30 billion in virtual-asset inflows from July 2023 through June last year, marking a 42% increase.

-ruya said the crypto functionality will sit within its broader investment suite, which is designed to promote long-term, ethical wealth creation rather than short-term speculative trading.
+Ruya said in a statement that the crypto functionality will sit within its broader investment suite, designed to promote long-term, ethical wealth creation rather than short-term speculative trading.

 Customer support for the new product will be available through community centres and hybrid call centres.